-The policy aims to cover all of your rights, and the information required under all applicable Data Protection laws, including the General Data Protection Regulations (GDPR – effective from 25 May 2018), and the new Data Protection Act to come into effect shortly thereafter, as well as anticipated regulations.
+The policy aims to cover all of your rights, and the information required under all applicable Data Protection laws, including the General Data Protection Regulations (GDPR), and the new Data Protection Act 2018, as well as anticipated regulations.
 We are continually working to improve our systems, processes and practices, and will update this policy as necessary.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed at email@example.com if your personal data changes during your relationship with us.